 Provide the Western Union agent with the information you would like to update, namely the new receiver's name or location.

-- In some cases, rather than making a change to a completed transfer, Western Union may refund the money transfer to the sender and ask the sender to resubmit it.
+Certain changes are permitted to money transfers as long as it has not been paid and Western Union still has a record of the transaction.
+In some cases, rather than making a change to a completed transfer, Western Union may refund the money transfer to the sender and ask the sender to resubmit it.

-- For money orders and bill payments, be sure the receiver's name is spelt accurately and the dollar amount is correct.
+Do not supply the details of a money transfer to a receiver unless he is known to you.
+Receivers cannot make changes to money transfers, only senders.
+For money orders and bill payments, be sure the receiver's name is spelt accurately and the dollar amount is correct.
 Western Union permits no changes to completed transactions of these kinds.